toejough/pimento/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --pre TEXT, -p TEXT   The pre-prompt/title/introduction to the menu.
+      -h, --help            show this help message and exit --version, -v         Print the version and then exit --pre TEXT, -p TEXT   The pre-prompt/title/introduction to the menu.
                             [Options:]
       --post TEXT, -P TEXT  The prompt presented to the user after the menu items.